 Tanco v.
 Haslam

-On March 14, U.S. District Court Judge Aleta Trauger ruled that state officials must respect the marriages of three same-sex couples whose lawsuit challenges the state’s marriage ban.
-These couples' marriages will be respected as their case proceeds, since the judge explained that plaintiffs are likely to prevail in their case.
+On August 6, the United States Court of Appeals for the 6th Circuit will hear oral arguments in the appeal of this case, in which U.S. District Court Judge Aleta Trauger ruled that state officials must respect the marriages of three same-sex couples whose lawsuit challenges the state’s marriage ban in March 2014.

 On October 21, 2013, the National Center for Lesbian Rights filed a lawsuit in federal court on behalf of four legally married same-sex couples seeking respect for their marriages in Tennessee, where they now live.
 The lawsuit challenges Tennessee laws that restrict marriage to different-sex couples.